 - Strengthening health systems and capacity

 The Commonwealth Shared Scholarships, set up by the Department for International Development (DFID) in 1986, represent a unique partnership between the United Kingdom government and UK universities.
 To date, more than 3,500 students from developing Commonwealth countries have been awarded Shared Scholarships.

 UK universities have offered to support the scholarships by contributing the stipend for the students from their own resources, or those which the university has been able to generate from elsewhere.

 - Be a citizen of or have been granted refugee status by an eligible Commonwealth country, or be a British Protected Person

 - Be permanently resident in an eligible Commonwealth country

-- By October 2019, hold a first degree of at least upper second class (2:1) standard, or a second class degree and a relevant postgraduate qualification (usually a Master’s degree).
-The CSC would not normally fund a second UK Master’s degree.
-If you are applying for a second UK Master’s degree, you will need to provide justification as to why you wish to undertake this study.
+- By September 2021, hold a first degree of at least upper second class (2:1) standard, or a second class degree and a relevant postgraduate qualification (usually a Master’s degree).

 - Not have studied or worked for one (academic) year or more in a high income country